PLUS Loan: Changes as of July 1, 2006

 Like the Stafford Loan program, the PLUS program changed to a higher, but fixed rate, structure for loans disbursed after midnight, July 1, 2006.
 The rate offered through the Direct Loan Program was 7.9%.
 Additionally, the PLUS program was made available for graduate and professional students to borrow to finance their own educations, commonly referred to as the Grad PLUS loan.

 Changes as of July 1, 2008

 For PLUS loans made to parents that are first disbursed on or after July 1, 2008, the borrower has the option of beginning repayment on the PLUS loan either 60 days after the loan is fully disbursed or wait until six months after the dependent student on whose behalf the parent borrowed ceases to be enrolled on at least a half-time basis.

+Changes as of July 1, 2026

+For PLUS loans made to parents on or after July 1, 2026, new annual and lifetime borrowing limits will apply: $20,000 per year and $65,000 total per dependent student.
+These loans will no longer be eligible for income-driven repayment plans and must be repaid under a fixed-term schedule.
+Institutions may also impose lower program-specific loan caps at their discretion.
+Parents with loans prior to this date may continue under previous terms for up to three additional academic years.